promoteinternational/konfa/README.md

 class MyAppConfig < Konfa::Base
   def self.allowed_variables
     {
-      show_stuff: 'yes',             # You can describe what the variable's for here
+      show_stuff: 'yes',             # You can describe what the variable is for here
       stuff_id: nil,                 # ID of the stuff we're using
       lasers: 'off',
       tasers: 'on',